aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/python-and-aspose-words-for-java/how-to-build-aspose-words-for-python-via-java/_index.md

 ﻿---
-title: How to build Aspose.Words for Python via Java
+title: How to build Aspose.Words for Python via Java – Aspose.Words for Java
+articleTitle: How to build Aspose.Words for Python via Java
+linktitle: How to build Aspose.Words for Python via Java
 description: "How to build Aspose.Words for Java on Python."
 type: docs
 weight: 5